As with anything regarding your eye health, appropriate care and products are important when using soft disposable contact lenses.

 Cleaning and disinfecting

 Cleaning and disinfecting are two separate procedures which must be followed one after the other once your lenses have been removed.
 The importance of effective cleaning cannot be over-emphasised.
 Clean each lens immediately after taking it out of the eye, as this removes protein deposition which builds up on the lens during wear.
 RINSING YOUR LENSES WITH TAP WATER IS NOT AN EFFECTIVE CLEANING METHOD - the acanthamoeba microorganism is plentiful in tap water and can cause a severe, painful and sight-threatening infection.1

 Make sure fingernails are trimmed and avoid direct fingernail contact with the lens.
 Always place lenses in correct baskets/case to avoid mixing up right and left lenses.
 Do not use tap water on your lenses as this can cause an eye infection to develop.

-- Place the lens in the palm of the hand.
+Place the lens in the palm of the hand.

-- Apply 1 or 2 drops of your specified cleaning solution on the lens.
+Apply 1 or 2 drops of your specified cleaning solution on the lens.

-- Rub gently with a circular motion for about 15 seconds on each side of the lens.
+Rub gently with a circular motion for about 15 seconds on each side of the lens.
 Make sure both sides of the lens are cleaned.

-- Rinse thoroughly with saline or multipurpose solution.
+Rinse thoroughly with saline or multipurpose solution.
 You may need to rinse and rub with saline or multipurpose solution more than once to ensure the entire cleaner is removed.
 Insufficient rinsing will mean that the contact lens may sting on insertion the next time.

 Lenses must be disinfected following cleaning.
 This prevents lens contamination and helps to avoid eye infections.
 There are several methods of disinfecting.
 With the following two, the solution should be replaced every day and the case should be rinsed with hot water and left drying face-down on a clean paper-towel.
 Replace your case every 3 months.